act-rules/act-rules.github.io/descriptive-link-5effbb.md

     inapplicable: further testing needed

 input_aspects:
   - DOM Tree
   - CSS Styling
+  - Language

 authors:
   - Carlos Duarte
   - Marie Trudelle
   - Ramit Garg
 ---

 ## Applicability

-This rule applies to any HTML or SVG element with the [semantic role](#semantic-role) of [link](https://www.w3.org/TR/wai-aria/#link) or a role that inherits from the link role, that is [included in the accessibility tree](#included-in-the-accessibility-tree) and has an [accessible-name](#accessible-name) that does not only consist of [whitespace](#whitespace).
+This rule applies to any HTML or SVG element with the [semantic role](#semantic-role) of [`link`](https://www.w3.org/TR/wai-aria/#link) or a role that inherits from the `link` role, that is [included in the accessibility tree](#included-in-the-accessibility-tree) and has an [accessible-name](#accessible-name) that does not only consist of [whitespace](#whitespace).

 ## Expectation

 The [visible](#visible) [text content](#text-content) of the target element, together with its [programmatically determined link context](#programmatically-determined-link-context) describe the purpose of the link.

+Note: There may be situations where the purpose of the link is supposed to be unknown or obscured.
+In those situations, the success criteria will still be met, even if the link's purpose is not described by it.

 ## Assumptions